SmartTokenLabs/attestation/README.md

     build/libs/attestation-all.jar

-There is a walk-through to use the functionalities provided by this library through commandline: [commandline demonstration](cli-demo.md)
+There is a walk-through to use the functionalities provided by this library through commandline: [commandline cheque demonstration](cli-cheque-demo.md) and the  [commandline EIP712 attestation demonstration](cli-attestation-demo.md)

 ## Organisation of this repo